Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the mpv segment and utilize the same 5-door MPV body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 8-valves 140hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 150hp engine designed by Peugeot.

 SafetyThe fact that the Citroen got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
 Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, taking kerb weight as an important factor into account, the French car offers a considerable difference of 16% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a considerable difference of 16% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the Citroen badge with 4.0 out of 5.
-Independent research findings rank Golf Plus as average reliability-wise, and C4 Picasso is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 4.4, while the one under the competitor's bonnet gets 4.6 out of 5.
+That's the official data, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the Citroen badge with 4.1 out of 5.
+Independent research findings rank Golf Plus 20% below average, and C4 Picasso 10% below the first one.
+That apart, owners of different cars powered by the same engine as the German car rank it on average as 4.4, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economyVolkswagen is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 204 kilometers per hour, 9km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 5.1 liters of fuel per 100 kilometers (55 mpg), in combined cycle.
 We can't ignore that 16% difference compared to the French car.